Aaron Rodgers Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- Rodgers averages 252.2 passing yards per game in 10 matchups against the Vikings, 34.3 fewer yards his over/under in Sunday's game.
+- Rodgers' 252.2 passing yards per game in 10 matchups against the Vikings are 33.3 fewer yards than his over/under in Sunday's game.

-- Rodgers threw a touchdown pass eight times and multiple TDs in five of those matchups against the Vikings.
+- Rodgers threw a touchdown pass eight times and multiple TDS five times over five of those games against the Vikings.

 - Note: Rodgers' stats vs. Vikings date back to 2016.

-- The 269.7 passing yards the Vikings yield per game makes them the NFL's 28th-ranked pass defense this season.
+- The Vikings are conceding 269.7 passing yards per game this year, the NFL's 28th-ranked pass defense.

-- The Vikings have given up 26 touchdowns through the air (1.7 per game).
-They are 24th in the league in that category.
+- At 1.7 passing TDs allowed per game, the Vikings defense is ranked 24th in the league.

 Recent Performances